miking-lang/miking/README.md

 In the function `g`, the size of the array is increased because `snoc` appends an integer element to the end of the given sequence.
 In this case, the size of the output sequence is not the same as the size of the input sequence.
-The Futhark compiler will fail because it cannot show that all inner sequences in the `map` of the `f` function have the same size.
+Because of this, the Futhark compiler cannot show that all inner sequences produced in the `map` of the `f` function will have the same size.

-We need to show the compiler that all inner sequences in `f` will have the same size.
-This is performed using a `utest` of the shape `utest length s with n in e`, where `s` is a sequence and `n` is either a function parameter or a captured variable from an outer scope.
-To achieve this, `f` can be rewritten as
+We can show this by adding a `utest` of the shape `utest length s with n in e` within the inner function.
+Here `s` is an expression referring to a sequence and `n` is a variable from an outer scope (or a parameter), such that the compiler knows it is the same for every inner sequence.
+We rewrite `f` as

 ```
 let f : [[Int]] -> [[Int]] = lam s.